-5 Possible Signs of Clogged Arteries
+5 Possible Signs of Blocked Artery

 Coronary arteries are blood vessels that bring oxygenated blood throughout the body.
 The heart and other tissues and organs need this continuous supply of blood to function properly.
 The most common disease affecting the coronary arteries is perhaps atherosclerosis, or clogged arteries, which is typically addressed via an angioplasty treatment.